arthurgregorio/library/README.md

 A simple demo application to show how to work with the default technologies of JavaEE version 7.

-This conceptual architecture makes use of the following frameworks:
+This conceptual architecture makes use of the following technologies:

-The core technologies:
+The core:

 - Hibernate 5 for JPA 2.1
 - Weld 2.4 for CDI 1.1